remastr/release-automation/README.md

 ## Specifying version of release-automation

 To specify version of release-automation you will use, just add env variable `RA_VERSION` with valid git reference, like branch name, tag name, revision number etc.
+Most of the time you want to use the latest stable version, find releases here: https://github.com/remastr/release-automation/releases

 ## Specifying git username and email